Cumulocity-IoT/apama-streaming-analytics-docker-samples/README.md

     * The Pre-built image is available from: https://store.docker.com/images/apama-correlator

-    * To build your own image Apama will need to be installed on a Linux machine using either the commercial or the full community installation.
+    * To build your own image, Apama will need to be installed on a Linux machine using either the commercial or the full community installation.

     If you are using the pre-built image you will need to clone this repository to